GammaSpace/spw-site/src/lib/txt/questions-for-agencies/questions.md

 - Who “belongs” at your agency?
 Are some people scrutinized or seen as “out of place” in particular rooms and/or on certain floors?
 Do you work in an agency where there are clear hierarchies in the floorplan (e.g., managers on higher floors, peers on lower floors)?
 Why?

-### SATELLITE AND OUTREACH WORK
+### Satellite and Outreach Work

 - How do you support satellite workers?
 How do you respond when issues of safety emerge for them?
 How do you compensate them?
 What benefits do you offer?
 What